erikc5000/island-time/docs/basics/dates-and-times.md

 | [`YearMonth`](../api/core/io.islandtime/-year-month/index.md) | month | `2020-02` |
 | [`Year`](../api/core/io.islandtime/-year/index.md) | year | `2020` |

 The [`Date`](../api/core/io.islandtime/-date/index.md) class represents a date in an ambiguous region.
-It could be in New York City.
-It could be in Tokyo.
+It could be in New York City, it could be in Tokyo.
 The instants in time that define the start and end of a `Date` can only be determined in the context of a particular time zone &mdash; hence the _ambiguous_ part.

 ```kotlin
 // Get the current date in the local time zone of the system